rangzee/taskbar-gtd/README.md

 Taskbar GTD
 ====
-GTD tool use Windows taskbar show progress.
+a GTD tool to show progress in Windows taskbar